 As the construction progresses, it’s essential to keep an open line of communication.
 The details executed correctly are the difference between architecture and just another house on the block.
 It really is all about the details.
 The skeleton gives you a sense of the scale and proportion of the spaces.
 Below, the structure is standing tall with its neighbors where it previously seemed to have poor posture.

-Installing the lid – Broad Ripple Modern Craftsman Renovation
+Installing the Lid – Broad Ripple Modern Craftsman

 As the framing for the Broad Ripple Modern Craftsman Renovation continues to progress, we start to see some of the details come to life.
 Here we see the roof sheathing beginning and the window openings are beginning to get cut in as we prepared to wrap the house and install windows.
 Because the eaves and rakes are left exposed, it is important that the installation of the exposed bead-board decking is done while paying attention to the location of the framing members – we don’t want to see any of the nails poking through.